yourlocalonion/additionalblocks/README.md

 (some will be functional too!), I will continue to Add content or Patch bugs until there are more Deco mods for 1.19.2.

+*fun fact: this was called additional blocks until my friend
+(BongCloudMaster) pointed that other mods have similar
+names.
+I may have some bugs due to (what i like to call) "The Great Renaming".
+Whoops!*

 # Where's the JAR?
 (the jar is the actual installable mod)